Falls police mourn the passing of beloved detective

 “It’s not a protocol or anything,” Falls Police Superintendent John Faso said.
 “We didn’t want to leave her alone.”

-Zell died on Monday, after a lengthy battle with what what has been described as “a COVID-19 related illness” and, on Friday night. her fellow officers were still standing-by outside the Lane Funeral Home on Buffalo Avenue.
-Faso said the officers will continue their watch until Monday morning, when Zell's body will be taken to the Falls Convention Center of a funeral service.
+Zell died on Monday after a lengthy battle with what what has been described as “a COVID-19 related illness” and on Friday night her fellow officers were still standing by outside the Lane Funeral Home on Buffalo Avenue.
+Faso said the officers will continue their watch until Monday morning, when Zell’s body will be taken to the Falls Convention Center for a funeral service.

 “Whoever was available, (the officers) would take shifts and stand watch,” Faso said.
 “It doesn’t surprise me.
 If you ask them, they’ll say they’re doing it because Tina would do it for them.
 Everybody loved Tina.”